What is DMARC – All You Need to Know About the Most Effective Email Authentication Protocol

 The DMARC standard was initially introduced in 2012 to prevent email abuse.
 PayPal joined Google, Microsoft, and Yahoo to create DMARC using existing email authentication protocols like SPF and DKIM.
 DMARC was initially conceived as an email security protocol and adopted by security experts in the financial industry.

 Since its introduction, other industrial sectors have also gradually accepted that DMARC is an email authentication standard.
 In addition, email marketers consider DMARC a critical aspect of online security because it improves deliverability.
-Today, almost all the major ISPs support DMARC, and it is awaiting approval as an open standard protocol from IETF (Internet Engineering Task Force).
+Today, almost all the major ISP companies support DMARC for its value, and it is awaiting approval as an open standard protocol from IETF (Internet Engineering Task Force).

 Why is DMARC Required?

 Statista reports the existence of more than four billion email users globally.
 This number is increasing and could reach 4.6 billion by 2025.
 While email provides convenience, it has also made it easier for threat actors to perpetrate their malicious deeds.
 DMARC is necessary to prevent these malicious actors from using the email channel to introduce malware and carry out phishing scams.